 We also offer many opportunities for research, as the University of Colorado Anschutz Medical Campus is one of the country’s leading public research institutions with faculty highly active in leading research in both internal medicine and pediatrics spanning basic science to clinical investigation and public health.
 Whether you have had the opportunity for significant research before residency or wanted to jump into a project based on your clinical interests, there are a vast amount of resources available to you in our booming research ecosystem on the Anschutz campus.

-In Internal Medicine, there is a Careers in Academic Medicine group that meets throughout the year to network and allow for honing skills in scientific investigation as well as networking with potential mentors across fields.
-In addition, The University of Colorado School of Medicine is one of the few institutions nationwide to be awarded the prestigious Stimulating Access to Research in Residency (StARR) R38 Award through the National Institutes of Health.
-This new research training program is open to Med Peds residents and began July 2020, and serves to support residents for up to 2 years of research training and career development.
-During this time, scholars are mentored, coached and prepared to transition to a research-oriented subspecialty training program.
+In Internal Medicine, there is a Careers in Academic Medicine group that meets throughout the year at former chair of medicine Dr. David Schwartz’s home to network and allow for honing skills in scientific investigation as well as networking with potential mentors across fields.
+In addition, University of Colorado School of Medicine is one of the few institutions nationwide (others including MGH, Stanford, Duke, UCLA, University of Pittsburgh, Mayo Clinic) to be awarded the prestigious Stimulating Access to Research in Residency (StARR) R38 Award through the National Institutes of Health.
+This research training program is open to Med-Peds residents and began July 2020, and serves to support residents for up to 2 years of research training and career development.
+During this time, scholars are mentored, coached, and prepared to transition to a research-oriented subspecialty training program.

 Although there is no official “research track” or Physician-Scientist Training Program (PSTP) in the Med-Peds program, you will have access to an amazing wealth of resources, both in terms of institutional infrastructure and mentor support, along with the ability to take up to 2 months of dedicated research time throughout residency.